 “He is full of mannerisms.
 He bites his nails.
 He stares with unnerving earnestness at whoever is speaking.
 His hands, which are slightly and inexplicably yellow, are in constant motion.”

-Ashton Kutcher says he did extensive research for his role as Steve Jobs (in the movie ‘Jobs’, opening August 16, 2013), and comments:
+Ashton Kutcher says he did extensive research for his role as Steve Jobs (in the movie ‘Jobs’, 2013), and commented:

 “I found his level of discipline and focus to be outstanding…As I started to read other things about him, I learned that he was a very emotional guy, sometimes almost irrationally emotional.
 That surprised me.”